Last Updated on October 7, 2022 by Helen E. White

 6. Son Bou, the Longest Beach and a Lively Area

-Son Bou, also on the south coast, is the largest beach in Menorca and one of the most touristic.
+Son Bou, also on the south coast, is the largest beach in Menorca and one of the most tourists.
 Unlike usual on the island, it is a long beach of almost 2.5 km completely open to the sea.

 It is a very nice beach located in a protected wetland area.
 It hardly has any buildings on the seafront.
 There are only a few hotels right at the beginning of the beach.
 The rest is without building.

-The urbanization borders the humid area and extends up the hill.
+Urbanization borders the humid area and extends up the hill.
 In it, you will find everything, restaurants, supermarkets, bars, etc. There is also a small water park much appreciated by families with children.

 Despite its popularity, you will have plenty of space to enjoy its beach without being overwhelmed.
 You just have to walk a bit from the car park to get to less crowded areas.